John Ternus

 American business executive and engineer From Wikipedia, the free encyclopedia

-John Ternus (born 1975 or 1976) is an American engineer and business executive who has served as the senior vice president of hardware engineering at Apple Inc. since 2021.
-He originally joined Apple in 2001.
+John Ternus (/ˈtɜːrnəs/; born 1975 or 1976) is an American engineer and business executive who has been the senior vice president of hardware engineering at Apple Inc. since 2021.
+On September 1, 2026, he will succeed Tim Cook as chief executive officer of Apple.

 Born1975 or 1976 (age 50–51)